AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> call stack

 By default, only the subprogram name is displayed.
-You can hide the call stack window by closing it, as for other windows, and show it again using the menu :menuselection:`Debug --> Data --> Call Stack`.
+Hide the call stack window by closing it, as for other windows, and show it again using the menu :menuselection:`Debug --> Data --> Call Stack`.